-- ROP Bonds - medium to long-term negotiable and transferable debt instruments issued by the Republic of the Philippines. - ROP Onshore Dollar Bond (ODB) medium to long-term negotiable and transferable debt instruments issued by the Republic of the Philippines. - Other Sovereign Bonds are those fixed income instruments issued by the national government other than the Republic of the Philippines and denominated in foreign currency. - Dollar Corporate Bonds medium to long-term negotiable and transferable debt instruments issued by a Corporation.
+- ROP Bonds These are medium to long-term negotiable and transferable debt instruments issued by the Republic of the Philippines. - ROP Onshore Dollar Bonds (ODB) These are medium to long-term negotiable and transferable debt instruments issued by the Republic of the Philippines. - Other Sovereign Bonds These are fixed income instruments issued by the national government other than the Republic of the Philippines and denominated in foreign currency.

+• Dollar Corporate Bonds - These are medium to long-term negotiable and transferable debt instruments issued by a corporation.